Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/transcriptions/yt--N0atMiN9dM.md

 # [January 26th, 2021 Livestream](../2021-01-26.md)
 ## Q&A: Do Mercer Spheres and Somersloops get a place in Update 4?
 https://www.youtube.com/watch?v=-N0atMiN9dM
-This question was possibly duplicated with a more recent answer: March 16th, 2021 Livestream Q&A: What about Alien Artefact things? [https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=8718&end=8723](https://youtube.com/embed/Gdz6SUv9Om4?autoplay=1&start=8718&end=8723)
+This question was possibly duplicated with a more recent answer: [March 23rd, 2021 Livestream Q&A: Do you have plans for the WIP items?](./yt-GPP6rcB8ROw.md) [https://www.youtube.com/watch?v=GPP6rcB8ROw](https://www.youtube.com/watch?v=GPP6rcB8ROw)

 ### Topics